Real projective groups are formal: Kadeishvili's vanishing for connected sums of dual and Boolean graded algebras - the finite case

 \begin{lemma} Write $Q_*= V_* \uoplus A_*$.
 The subspace $K^k_k(Q)\subset Q_1^{\otimes k}$ is spanned by the basis consisting of the vectors $\mathbf t$, where $\mathbf t$ is any admissible sequence. \end{lemma}

-\begin{proof} Note that the vectors $\mathbf t$, where $\mathbf t$ is any sequence in $I\cup J$, are linearly independent, so any subset of them will form a basis of their span.
+\begin{proof} Let $R_Q \subseteq Q_1 \otimes Q_1$ denote the relations in the tensor algebra defining the quadratic algebra $Q$.
+Note that the vectors $\mathbf t$, where $\mathbf t$ is any sequence in $I\cup J$, are linearly independent, so any subset of them will form a basis of their span.
 Therefore it will be sufficient to prove that for every index $j=1,2,\ldots,k-1$ the subspace: